Skip to Content

 • Cost of living: 61.7% higher than U.S. average

-With its beautiful beaches and expansive waterfront, Long Beach offers plenty of outdoor activities for residents, including sailing, paddle boarding, and volleyball.
+The city of Long Beach, one of the most walkable cities in America, is known for its diverse communities and distinct beach vibe.
+With its expansive waterfront, living in Long Beach offers plenty of outdoor activities for residents, including sailing, paddleboarding, and volleyball.
 And the city's beach paths are great for walking or biking — or simply enjoying great views of the ocean.

 The arts scene in Long Beach is also both accessible and diverse.
 There are galleries in the East Village District as well as the Long Beach Museum of Art.
 And the city has plenty of community events throughout the year, such as the Acura Grand Prix.